Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-7/010-knex/README.md

 ## 5. Celebrate

 You can now run SQL queries from a JavaScript file.
-This is important because in the future, you will build an Express API using JavaScript, and you will use `knex` to connect to a real database instead of just an in memeory array!
+This is important because in the future, you will build an Express API using JavaScript, and you will use `knex` to connect to a real database instead of just an in memory array!

 ## 6. Create More Functions for Practice
 We wrote a function to get all the pets.
-Write a function to:
+Remember to use dynamic Queries ()Write a function to:
 * get one pet.
 * get all the people.
 * get one person.